 In line with this, I’ll be expounding upon my thoughts about how many days in Kyoto you should spend after talking you through my favorite Kyoto attractions and activities.
-No matter when you end up visiting Japan after Covid-19, I hope my Kyoto travel guide inspires you.
+No matter when you end up visiting Japan, I hope my Kyoto travel guide inspires you.

 Where to Stay in Kyoto

 Before I introduce you to things to do in Kyoto in a more thorough way, it’s helpful to discuss where you should set up shop.
 In general, I am of two minds when it comes to addressing this matter.
 On one hand, there’s value to staying in the heart of Higashiyama, particularly if it’s your first trip to Kyoto, and especially if you can afford a luxurious ryokan such as Seikoro Ryokan, or even a modest one like Ryokan Uemura.

 On the other hand, not all the best ryokans in Kyoto are in Higashiyama, nor are they expensive.
 Ryokan Kyoraku, which is just 15 minutes by foot from Kyoto Station, perfectly illustrates this.
 There’s also a case to be made for staying in city hotels along Karasuma-dori, such as Hotel Resol Kyoto Kawaramachi or Mitsui Garden Hotel Kyoto Sanjo, whether to save money, avoid crowds or simply for the utility of public transportation in that area.

 How to Divide Up Your Trip to Kyoto